Information for refugees from Ukraine - frequently asked questions

 If you move outside Berlin or even leave Germany, the Berlin Immigration Office (LEA) will no longer be responsible for you.
 Please cancel the appointment to appear at the office as soon as you receive it by email.
 Kindly register then, as appropriate, at the immigration office (Ausländeramt) responsible for you at your new place of residence.

-• I made a mistake in my online application.
-How can I correct it?
+• I made a mistake in my online application or I lost my certificate.
+What should I do now?

 If you have made a mistake with your email address: please complete the online application again and give the correct email address.
 Enter all the other data exactly as before.